open-feature/playground/README.md

 ### ConfigCat

-[ConfigCat](https://configcat.com/) is a feature flag and configuration management service that lets you separate releases from deployments.
-You can turn your features ON/OFF using [ConfigCat Dashboard](https://app.configcat.com/) even after they are deployed.
-ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.
+[ConfigCat](https://configcat.com/) is a user-friendly, scalable and secure feature flagging solution with clear [pricing](https://configcat.com/#pricing).
+ConfigCat allows for unlimited team members and MAUs across all plans, including the free tier.
+All ConfigCat plans come with all security measures, including audit logs, two-factor authentication, SSO, SAML and SCIM for secure feature management.
+ConfigCat offers users the choice to keep data within the EU to comply with GDPR more easily.
+ConfigCat provides SDKs for all major programming languages and platforms.

 <details>
   <summary>Follow these steps to set up ConfigCat for the demo:</summary>

 1. Sign in to your ConfigCat account.
-If you don't already have an account, you can sign up for [free](https://configcat.com/#pricing).
+If you don't already have an account, you can [sign up](https://app.configcat.com/auth/signup) for free.
 1. Create a new feature flag with the key `new-welcome-message`.

     <img src="./images/configcat/new-welcome-message.png">